Uses For an Angle Grinder

 An angle grinder is an electric power tool that is a high speed rotating tool for the DIY'er.
 It is surprisingly versatile and has many uses for the home and workshop.
 The basic principle of operation is the tool consist of a high speed AC electric motor.
 To this motor a right angle attachment where the arbor extends out.
 This angle allows for stability and control of the tool.
 The rotation speed is often in excess of 10,000, rpm!

-Although it is mainly used for metal work, it had applications involving stone, ceramic and masonry trades.
+Although it is mainly used for metal work, it had applications involving stone, ceramic, masonry, and even wood working trades!
 There are a wide variety of wheels and fixtures available for this tool.